akyrey/aoc-2023/README.md

-# aoc-2023
+# aoc

-My "Advent of Code" attempt for 2023
+My "Advent of Code" attempt for 2023 and 2024.

-Any day can be run using `go run ./cmd/dayxx` and test (when available) can be run using `go test ./cmd/dayxx`
+Any day can be run using `go run ./cmd/year202x/dayxx` and test (when available) can be run using `go test ./cmd/year202x/dayxx`